Skip to content

 The U.S. Department of Energy offers a Whole-House Weatherization program that use a network of local providers to assist homeowners in identifying and making these upgrades.

-What grants and rebates are there to help me electrify my home and make it more efficient?
+What grants or rebates can help me electrify my home and make it more efficient?

 What can be done to support building electrification and efficiency?